SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 * Assurance Claim - 4: GoCD is sufficiently protected against accidental data loss.
 * Assurance Claim - 5: GoCD server adequately safeguards against Cross-Site Request Forgery (CSRF) attacks.

 The Assurance Claims are based around user requirements for a secure system.
+Each Assurance Claim was made to eliminate doubts that might exist from the user, and identify any security gaps that exist in GoCD.

 ## Assurance Claim - 1:
 **Top Claim 1: GoCD Server prevents unauthorized access to its data**